Harshit2012/FontFrost/README.md

 - Linear background - WebGradients website

 ## Want to add fonts in website?
-To add font, you have to write option in dropdown.
+To add font, you have to write option in dropdown in `font.html` file.
 Example:-
 ```html
  <option value="font">Font</option>
 ```